rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ## Show Service Performance Monitoring (SPM)

-If you have not created some testdata now is the right time...
+If you have not created some test data now is the right time...

 Go to your Jaeger UI, select the Monitor tab, and select the right service (my-service)